 Food that’s been sitting around can start looking limp and lifeless after just a few minutes.
 Once food is plated by you or your chef, photograph it as quickly as possible.

 Add your flare

 Your style is part of what makes your restaurant special.
-Try to capture the essence of your location by using a variety of surfaces, plateware, glassware, napkins, and silverware.
+Try to capture the essence of your location by using a variety of surfaces, plates, glassware, napkins and silverware.
 However, remember that the food is still the focus.

 Great photo examples

 This is a nice top-down shot.
-It’s got great color and the focus is on the food.
-The napkin, silverware, and flatbread add context and give a flavor to the restaurant.
+It’s got great colour and the focus is on the food.
+The napkin, cutlery and flatbread add context and give a flavour to the restaurant.